jboyko/jboyko.github.io/_pages/cv.md

 **Boyko, J.D.**, Mahler, D. L. (2016) Testing for repeated character displacement in Anolis lizards.
 (OE3C: Oral presentation – Provincial Conference)

 ## Volunteering and Outreach
+2023: Organizer of the AI in Science & Engineering Day

 2018 to 2021: Vice president of the University of Arkansas Wildlife Society

 2018 to 2021: Member of the Association for Women in Science (AWIS)